ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 #### For private projects

 You can use CircleCI and Travis for private projects, but I would use [Bitbucket](https://bitbucket.org/product) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
 This Atlassian products are mature and very good integrated with Jira.
 I have to mention that [Gitlab](https://about.gitlab.com/) is coming strong as well.
 GitLab unifies issues, code review, CI and CD into a single UI.
+GitLab provides efficient platform for software development and delivery, covering the entire lifecycle from idea to production.